October 16, 2018 How To Use Contest Marketing To Attract and Close More Sales

 Here are a few tips for ensuring your time-bound offer hits the mark after running a contest:

-- Be timely so that contest participants are still familiar with your brand and the trust you have accrued.
+- Be timely so that contest participants are still familiar with your brand.

 - Use several channels at once to create a tiered level of awareness for your brand and a multi-directional push for the offer.
 You would likely deliver your messaging and offer using email automation software and remarketing ads.